HEATHKIT DX-60, THE CADILLAC OF NOVICE RIGS

 ADJUSTING THE DX-60 MODULATION; PEAK CARRIER CONTROL; AUDIO MODIFICATIONS

-A CONVERSATION WITH TIMTRON WA1HLR ABOUT THE DX-60
+TIMTRON WA1HLR MODIFICATIONS FOR THE DX-60

 The DX60 was one of Heathkit's better offerings.
 I have worked on DX-60s for friends, and was impressed.
 This rig has gained my respect for sure.
 Thanks to a friend, I now have one of my own.
 It was an entry level rig, but it used parallel tuned exciter circuits, grid block keying, neutralization, and good performance for a very modest price.
 Some Heathkit and Hallicrafters rigs used a Pi network circuit to couple drive to the final amplifier grid.
 This is a low pass filter.
 It made neutralization a challenge, and also allowed lower frequencies to pass through to the final amp.
 The antenna coupling circuit is also a low pass filter Pi network.
 The combination allowed an unanticipated "subharmonic" output on multiple bands, often outside the Novice spectrum.
 See this for more details: https://wireless-girl.com/Projects/AMTransmitters/Subharmonics.html